Signing of the United States Constitution: Background

-On July 24, 1787 convention delegates selected a Committee of Detail to write-up a draft constitution reflective of the resolutions passed by the convention up to that point.
-The final report of this committee, a twenty-three article (plus a preamble) document, became the first draft of the constitution.
-Overall, the draft produced by the committee conformed to the resolutions adopted by the Convention, though some portions were rephrased during the process.
+On July 24, 1787 convention delegates selected a Committee of Detail to prepare a draft constitution reflective of the resolutions passed by the convention up to that point.
+The committee's final report, the constitution's first draft, included twenty-three articles, plus a preamble, represented the constitution's first draft.
+Overall, the document conformed to the resolutions adopted by the Convention, though some portions were rephrased during the process.

-Even after it issued this report, the committee continued to meet off and on until early September.
+Even after issuing this report, the committee continued to meet off and on until early September.
 The draft constitution was discussed, section by section and clause by clause.
 Details were attended to, and further compromises were effected.

 On September 8, 1787, a Committee of Style, with different members, was impaneled to distill a final draft constitution from the twenty-three approved articles.
 The final draft, presented to the convention on September 12, contained seven articles, a preamble, and a closing statement, cleverly written by Gouverneur Morris so as to make the constitution seem unanimous.
 The committee also presented a proposed letter to accompany the constitution when delivered to the Congress of the Confederation.

 The final document, engrossed by Jacob Shallus, was taken up on Monday, September 17, at the Convention's final session.
 Several delegates were disappointed by the numerous compromises contained in the final document, believing that they had impaired its quality.

-In all, twelve of the thirteen states sent delegates to the Constitutional Convention; a total of 74 were named, 55 attended and 39 signed.
-Several attendees left before the signing ceremony, and three that did not refused to sign.
 Benjamin Franklin summed up the sentiments of those who did sign, stating: "There are several parts of this Constitution which I do not at present approve, but I am not sure I shall never approve them."
 He would accept the Constitution, "because I expect no better and because I am not sure that it is not the best".